evilmartians/lefthook/docs/configuration.md

 Use cases:

 - You have a GUI program that runs git hooks (e.g., VSCode)
-- You reference executables that are accessible only from a tweaked $PATH environment variable (e.g., when using rbenv or nvm)
+- You reference executables that are accessible only from a tweaked $PATH environment variable (e.g., when using rbenv or nvm, fnm)
 - Or even if your GUI program cannot locate the `lefthook` executable :scream:
 - Or if you want to use ENV variables that control the executables behavior in `lefthook.yml`